Insights from Our Client Advisory Board

 Lomesh Shah, President of NonProfitEasy, likewise subdivides his trainings into one-hour drop-in forums.
 Each forum focuses on a different level of report designer, either basic, intermediate, or advanced.

-SIS Product Manager Bryce Lee hosts monthly training webinars for his company’s Exago BI implementation, but he also leads in-person regional workshops for whole groups of insurance agencies using PartnerXE.
-The CAB generally agreed that in-person training is always preferable to virtual training because it allows for better communication and more interactivity.
+SIS Product Manager Bryce Lee hosts monthly training webinars for his company’s Exago BI implementation, but he also leads live regional workshops for whole groups of insurance agencies using PartnerXE.
+The CAB generally agreed that live training is always preferable to virtual training because it allows for better communication and more interactivity.
 It’s also easier to observe users as they explore the application.

 Tip #3: Start with your data architecture.

 That’s right, break out those ERDs.
 Both DLGL Data Extraction Analyst Jonathan Giles and Smyrl say they begin their embedded BI trainings with an introduction to the data itself: what data categories are available, how they are organized, and why they are organized that way.
 This gives users a better understanding of what data they can access and might even get them excited to start exploring it!
 If you have a particularly large data set, consider confinging your introduction to an especially relevant subset of data objects to avoid overwhelming new users with information.

 Tip #4: Provide a familiar point of reference.

 One CAB member discovered that it was helpful to explain the report designer in terms of a more familiar tool, and that tool ended up being Excel.
 Exago BI doesn’t work quite like Excel does, and explaining how they differ actually helped this product manager get some of the more unfamiliar concepts across.
 Spreadsheet cells, for example, only hold one piece of information at a time, but some of Exago BI’s report designer cells hold whole fields of information that expand to display detail on output.
 These kinds of comparisons can help users gain a foothold more easily.

 Tip #5: Give users an objective to work toward.